MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/servers/configure/sms_siib_sysresrole-server-wmi-class.md

 ---
-description: Article outlining the use of SMS_SIIB_SysResRole in Configuration Manager to represent a system role associated with a Configuration Manager console property page resource.
+description: Learn how to use SMS_SIIB_SysResRole to represent a system role associated with a console property page resource.
 title: "SMS_SIIB_SysResRole Class"
 titleSuffix: "Configuration Manager"
 ms.date: "09/20/2016"